 Las Olas Food Tours FAQs ─ What You Need to Know

-Once purchased, tickets cannot be refunded and cannot be rescheduled because your space is guaranteed at the event.
+Once purchased, you have 48 hours to notify us in order for us to process a refund.
+We can also reschedule your tour for another date and time, just call us direct at (954) 682-2706.
 We do issue Gift Certificates good for up to one year in the event you cannot take the tour.

 We highly recommend taking the tour at the beginning of your visit so you allow plenty of time to revisit many of the locations that you will learn about on tour.
 Since tours usually sell out well in advance, there is not a better day of the week versus another.

 Tours generally last from 2 1/2 hours to 3 hours, and participants can expect to be standing or walking for a majority of the time.
 At many of the locations, we do sit down to eat.
 We walk at a moderate pace, covering approximately 16-18 blocks (less than 2 miles).
 Please do wear comfortable walking shoes.

 YES.
 Gratuities are not included in the ticket price and are greatly appreciated by your Tour Guide.
 The standard gratuity in the service industry is 18-20%.

 With the combination of drink and food tastings combined with breaks for architectural, cultural, and historical insight, most participants are comfortably full after our food tour.
 Only consider eating a light breakfast if you are an early riser (coffee/a bite of fruit) before the tour, so come hungry.
 For most participants, lunch afterward is not necessary.

 Please be sure and let us know if you or anyone in your group has any dietary restrictions (e.g. Vegetarian, Vegan, and any allergies) when you purchase your tickets.
 As long as we know in advance, we do accommodate your needs.
 We also will text you to confirm the day prior to the tour.